lorduwahz/gin-rest/README.md

 # gin-rest
-This is a simple go web api built with gin and gorm.
+This is a simple go web api built with gin-gonic.
-It illustrates CRUD operations where user can be created, viewed, updated and deleted.
+It illustrates CRUD operations where products can be created, viewed, updated and deleted.